 The reason I have dedicated time and energy can be summed up in James 1:27, “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.”

 What better way to show the love of our heavenly Father than to take care of those who are without a family.
 At the end of my life when I stand before God, I will not feel remorse over the difficulties I went through for these kids, but rather I will feel ashamed that I did not go through more for them.

 Learn more about the treatment specialist position on our human resources page.
-We currently have openings on first, second and overnight shifts.

 Treatment specialist applicants must be 21 and have a high school diploma/GED, valid driver’s license and reliable transportation.
 Treatment specialists are required to be able to restrain a client when necessary (training provided) and must be able to pass a pre-employment physical.
 References, background checks and drug screenings will be completed on all potential candidates.
 EOE.